Health Insurance in Florida

 WHAT YOU NEED TO BE AWARE OF:

-If you are a Florida resident and you are interested in applying for a Short Term Medical plan give me a call or send me a message and I will gladly provide you with the information, quotes and help you apply.
+If you are a Florida resident and you need assistance with your health insurance, give me a call or send me a message and I will gladly assist you.

 Licensed Florida Agent